Earwax removal information

 What can you expect at your appointment?

-We are fully qualified audiologists trained to safely remove ear wax using one of two methods.
+We are fully qualified audiologists trained to safely remove ear wax using one of three methods.

 Regardless of the method chosen, we always prioritize safety and select the most suitable approach for your ear.